alieu11/chatMessageCounter/README.md

 # chatMessageCounter
 Various functions for counting messages, words, and more.
-Needs JSON files of Facebook Messenger to use,
+Needs JSON files of Facebook Messenger to use.